Death of a U.S. Citizen Abroad

 For more information, please visit the State Department’s website.

-Notification of the Next-of-Kin
+Notification of Next-of-Kin

-- Choose a method of disposition of the remains (more details below).
+- Choosing method of disposition of remains.

 Disposition and Repatriation of Remains

 Due to rudimentary storage and embalming facilities in Laos, a body can be kept in the morgue for approximately two to three days.
 If a relative is in Laos to purchase embalming fluid and pay a doctor to administer it, the body may be kept for up to seven days before burial.
 The preferred option is to transport the body to Thailand as soon as possible, where a proficient embalmer and funeral home is available.
 In all cases, American Citizen Services encourages families to contact an American funeral director as soon as possible to seek professional advice and coordinate with a funeral home in Thailand.
 Although both Lao Aviation and Thai International Airlines will transport remains from Vientiane to Bangkok, it may be difficult to process the necessary documentation in a timely manner.
 Normally, funeral homes in Bangkok will transport the body by land from Vientiane to Bangkok.
 The body is then flown to the U.S. from Bangkok.
 It will generally take 7-10 days after the notification of death to return the body to the United States, depending of the cause and location of the death.

 If preserving the body for transport to Bangkok is not possible, cremation or burial in Laos is the best option.
 There are Catholic and Protestant cemeteries in Vientiane and numerous crematoriums in Thailand and Laos.
 Cremated remains can be returned to the United States.